kylelemons/go-rpcgen/example_ae/README.md

 Deploying to AppEngine
 ======================

-When deploying to AppEngine, you need two things:A
+When deploying to AppEngine, you need two things:

 1. The `go-rpcgen/webrpc` package
 1. Sanitized .pb.go files